Remuneration policy SNPS

 Within the scope of the statutory requirements for a restrained remuneration policy, the board of SNPS has established the following criteria concerning the remuneration policy:

 - The remuneration policy for SNPS board members who are not employed or no longer employed by Shell is in accordance with the SNPS objectives and is appropriate considering the scale and organisation of the fund and the nature, complexity and reputation of the Shell company for which the fund administers the scheme.
+There are no remuneration components that cause more risks to be taken than acceptable to SNPS .
 The remuneration for board members who are no longer employed by Shell, is based on market research.

 - The remuneration for board members who are not employed at Shell is in reasonable proportion to the responsibilities undertaken, the suitability requirements and time required to perform the duties.
 With regard to determining the time required to carry out the job, the statutory VTE score is used as a starting point.
 This is 0.3 for the chairman and 0.2 for a board member.
 Any deviation from the VTE score is motivated by SNPS.